Research

 3.1 Sandbox the runtime#

 Hermes Agent should never run with kernel-level access or unrestricted filesystem write.
 On Linux/macOS, run it under a user namespace with restricted mounts.
 On Windows, use AppContainer or a WDAG-style policy.
-The skill manifest RCE (CVSS 9.9) becomes containable rather than catastrophic the moment the post-install hook can't escape its sandbox.
+A malicious skill that gets install-time execution becomes containable rather than catastrophic the moment its post-install hook can't escape its sandbox.

 3.2 Isolate the memory store#

-Encrypt ~/.hermes/memory.db at rest with a key bound to the user's enterprise identity (not just the local OS keychain).
+Encrypt the agent's local memory database at rest with a key bound to the user's enterprise identity (not just the local OS keychain).
 Version the database.
 Treat retrieval reads as audit events.
 Never let one user's agent retrieve another user's memory — multi-tenant Hermes deployments must enforce this at the database layer.

 3.3 Validate every skill manifest before install#